-For several decades now, as people have continued to awaken to a more nature-aligned lifestyle, we have seen the surge of popularity in the vegan and raw diets.
-In many ways this way of eating is seen as simpler, more natural and easy.
+For several decades now, as people have continued to awaken to a more nature-aligned lifestyle, we have seen the surge of popularity in vegan and raw diets.
+In many ways, this way of eating is seen as simpler, more natural, and easy.
 Yet even within this area of eating, there has surfaced a good share of confusion and misinformation.
 How much raw is the best way to go?
 What should one really be eating?
 How much fruit?
 How much protein?
 How much fat?
 How to get enough calories?
-These, and many other questions are asked by all at some point in their journey into the vegan and/or raw food lifestyle.
+These and many other questions are asked by all at some point in their journey into the vegan and/or raw food lifestyle.

 The Fruit Dilemma